From September 2nd, Connect will require multi-factor authentication for sign-in.

 Step 1: Download an authenticator app

-All work the same way, so pick whichever you prefer.
+All work the same way, so you can choose whichever your organisation supports.

 Step 2: Set up MFA on your Connect account